 St. Vincent and the Grenadines has a total of 1033km/642 miles of road.
 The Windward Highway Rehabilitation Project was completed and the South Leeward Highway Rehabilitation is currently being undertaken.

 St. Vincent and the Grenadines is served by five (5) airports.
 These include:

 The airport on Canouan has a runway of 5900ft / 1798m and is able to accommodate medium-sized jets.
 Airport development, however, is ongoing.
-By the end of 2015, St. Vincent and the Grenadines will have a 9000ft / 2743m international airport at Argyle.
+On 14th February 2017 St. Vincent and the Grenadines will have a 9000ft / 2743m international Airport at Argyle.
 Travellers from Europe and North America can access the islands through six (6) major gateways.

 St. Vincent and the Grenadines has a modern, state of the art, fiber optic digital telephone system, internet, boat phone, cellular service (GSM Platform) and telex.
 Telegraph and facsimile services are also available.

 Fixed line telephone services are provided by Lime (formerly Cable and Wireless), Digicel and Karib Cable.
 While Mobile services are provided by Lime and Digicel (GSM/4G network).
 The international area code is 1-784 followed by the local seven-digit number.
 Visitors from North America can roam in all the islands.